Free Java with paid support: The IBM perspective

 The AdoptOpenJDK community has had over 6 million downloads to date, so it’s clear that many people agree with their approach.

 Switching to the IBM-supported offering from AdoptOpenJDK is easy, and gives you the option to greatly improve performance and serviceability

 Using AdoptOpenJDK with Eclipse OpenJ9 in place of the Oracle Java SE offering is straightforward.
 If you opt for the OpenJ9 JVM, instead of HotSpot, you may be surprised to see that your runtime footprint is substantially reduced by 60%, while startup time is improved by 40% (great for cloud bills!) — all with no impact to your throughput.
 For more details, read the blog “OpenJDK with Eclipse OpenJ9: No worries, just improvements“.

 It’s clear that the Java community is working together to ensure that Java remains open and freely available.
 Here are the key points to take away:

-If your corporate policies require an enterprise-grade support contract for software, check out the IBM Runtimes for Business offering.
+If your corporate policies require an enterprise-grade support contract for software, check out the IBM’s support offering for OpenJDK.